Table of Contents

 Decline Offers for Reciprocal Linking

-Once the authority of your website starts to increase, you will inevitably begin to get offers from other websites in your niche.
+Once your website’s authority increases, you will inevitably begin to get offers from other websites in your niche.
 Some of these offers are legitimate, such as other blogs inviting you to do a guest post or people offering content for your website.
-However, many of these offers will be for what is referred to as reciprocal linking, an SEO tactic that involves linking to another website in exchange for receiving a backlink from that website.
+However, many of these offers will be for what is referred to as reciprocal linking.
+This SEO tactic involves linking to another website in exchange for receiving a backlink from that website.

 Reciprocal linking used to be a great way to boost your search rankings.
 Today, though, Google will severely penalize your website if you engage in reciprocal linking.
-The reality is that reciprocal linking is easy for Google to detect.
-As a result, you should decline offers for reciprocal linking.
+The reality is that reciprocal linking is easy for Google to detect, so you should decline offers for reciprocal linking.

 Factors to Look for When Building Links

-- Reputable sources: Google prefers when links come from reputable media organizations, large corporations, nonprofits, or other organizations with strong reputations.
+- Reputable sources: Google prefers links from reputable media organizations, large corporations, nonprofits, or other organizations with solid reputations.

 - Future outlook: Avoid blogs that appear to have been abandoned.
 Try to build links on websites that have plenty of funding and are unlike to disappear in the future.

-- Topical relevance: The most effective links come from sources that are relevant to your niche.
-You should have links from a diverse range of sources in your link portfolio, but most links should be topically relevant.
+- Topical relevance: The most effective links come from relevant sources to your niche.
+You should have links from diverse sources in your link portfolio, but most links should be topically relevant.

 - Follow and nofollow: A healthy combination of “follow” and “nofollow” links is crucial for ranking your website.
-If you only have “follow” links, you could receive a penalty.
+You could receive a penalty if you only have “follow” links.

 - Attract relevant traffic: Remember that Google has many means of determining the demographics of people who visit your website from any source.
-Therefore, you should focus on generating traffic from other sources, such as paid ads, social media, and direct referrals, that matches the demographics of who you are targeting with your keywords.
+Therefore, you should focus on generating traffic from other sources, such as paid ads, social media, and direct referrals, that match your target demographics with your keywords.

 Link Building & Establishing Authority Effectively

-Before investing resources in moving forward, it is important to choose a strategy that will be effective in your niche.
-As with most areas of business, you will need to differentiate your website to stand out.
-Your website should look visually different than your competitors, and you should innovate in terms of what topics you cover, how you convey information, and what conversions you ultimately seek from your visitors.
+Before investing resources in moving forward, choosing a strategy that will be effective in your niche is essential.
+As with most business areas, you will need to differentiate your website to stand out, and your website should look visually different from your competitors.
+You should innovate regarding what topics you cover, how you convey information, and what conversions you ultimately seek from your visitors.

-You should then decide how you are going to get blogs in your niche to share your content.
+It would be best to decide how to get blogs in your niche to share your content.
 Engaging on social media platforms is usually the best option since most thought leaders in any niche are active on social media.
-When you share your content on social media websites, these influencers will see your content.
-They will then start to follow you, and this will lead to them eventually sharing your content.
+When you share your content on social media websites, these influencers will see your content and start to follow you, which will lead to them eventually sharing your content.

-It can also be effective to start linking to major blogs.
+It can also be effective to start linking to influential blogs.
 These blogs almost always watch meticulously for new inbound links.
-When they see a link from your website on their dashboard, they will usually at least read your content.
+They will usually read your content when they see a link from your website on their dashboard.
 Many of them will return the favor by giving you a backlink.

-The bottom line is that you need to choose a strategy that is tailored to the dynamics of your niche.
+The bottom line is that you must choose a strategy tailored to your niche’s dynamics.
 As long as you start with a well-conceived strategy and carry it through to completion, you will usually be able to achieve prominent visibility over time.